 I had a 20 week abortion without sedation only 3 days ago

-When I was 18 I had an unplanned pregnancy with my then live in boyfriend.
+When I was 18 I had an unplanned pregnancy with my then live-in boyfriend.
 I knew he was no good, he already had children he didn't take care of and couldn't hold down a job.
 I must have been in denial.

 I woke up one night in the greatest pain of my life up to that point.
 I knew immediately what was happening, a miscarriage.
 I spent hours in the bathroom alone sobbing, bleeding everywhere, and terrified beyond words.
 I had worked through many emotions.
 I felt extreme loss, regret, a sense of agony for the poor baby that died inside of me, and I had to dispose of.
 It gave me nightmares.

 I moved out immediately, knowing my fate would be horrible if I stayed.
-I traveled and counted my blessing that I was able to escape a horrible situation.
+I travelled and counted my blessing that I was able to escape a horrible situation.
 I healed and gained a new sense of love for life and myself.
 I was grateful.
 I do always wonder what would be, what if...

 Fast forward a few years.
-I had not had a relationship since above mentioned boyfriend.
+I had not had a relationship since above-mentioned boyfriend.
 I didn't want one.
 I was young, free and living life.
-That's when I met my now husband.
+That's when I met my now-husband.
 We sparked, we fell in love.
 We were one for the story books.